Vadim1244/FlashVideoBot/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please see our contributing guidelines:
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request